openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Group 1: Group 1

 Unsolicited reports
-Every unsolicited report will be sent to the nodes in this group.
+<p&gtEvery unsolicited report will be sent to the nodes in this group. </p&gt

 Association group 1 supports 1 node.